 Plan how you’re paying.
 Talk with your financial institution before your trip to see if there are any fees you could incur when using your cards abroad.
 Also, if there are ATM fees, get money out beforehand or switch to an institution that doesn’t charge those fees.

 Pack medicines you don’t think you’ll need.
 Getting sick on vacation is terrible.
 Having to shell out exorbitant prices since you’re in an exotic location is even worse.
 Pack your own meds (cough drops, aspirin, etc.) ahead of time just to be safe.

 Be flexible with destinations.
 This is reserved for those who are a little more free-spirited.
 If you don’t care where you go, you can get cheap flights by booking at the last minute.
-Sites like Kayak, Skyscanner, and Adioso offer cheap, one-way tickets.
+Sites like Kayak and Skyscanner offer cheap, one-way tickets.